Table Of Contents

 Cheap plastic abounds a system that requires it to be water tight.
 Which this saw unfortunately isn’t.

 You can attempt to close the water flow completely at the saw but even at the tightest setting water still flows.
 I do not see the point in including a tap if it doesn’t even work.

 So in a practical stand point, every time you go to cut your material you need to walk over to the water supply line and turn on the water then run back to where the saw is before it drenches itself.

 Then after making the cut you need to shut off the water again.
 I think you can see the problem here.

 In a normal work day where you can easily make over fifty cuts or more, I cannot live with such a time waste and hassle.
-Also the water jet doesn’t supply adequate water onto the blade, this is a concern when cutting particularly dense materials.
+Also the water jet doesn’t supply adequate water onto the diamond blade, this is a concern when cutting particularly dense materials.

 The plastic fantastic continues onto the hose fittings which are also plastic and of cheaper quality.
 For a reputable company this is disappointing to see and hopefully this will be addressed in the next generation of saws.

 Phew, that was a lot of veges!
 Broccoli and brussel sprouts even.
 Now that we chowed down the worst part, let’s enjoy our prime steak.